 The NZMA has asked the Government to make Public Health policy a coherent and clear national priority.
 Action taken at a population level can protect and improve the health of the population and that the Government has the opportunity to further influence a large number of factors that affect the health of New Zealanders, including interventions such as water fluoridation, increasing tobacco and alcohol control, and implementing measures to curb the environmental drivers of the obesity epidemic.

 Preventive health links strongly with the second part of our mission statement.
 Major policy areas are obesity, tobacco and alcohol.

-The NZMA last year published the Obesity policy briefing paper recommending key policy initiatives.
-We will continue to pursue tobacco control polices and support the goal of Smokefree by 2025.
+The NZMA published the Obesity policy briefing paper recommending key policy initiatives.

-- Other public health issues we will pursue include folate, fluoride, iodine and psychoactive substances.
+- Other public health issues we are pursuing include folate, fluoride, iodine and psychoactive substances.

 The NZMA believes that quality considerations are fundamental to good health policy, systems and delivery.
 Quality drives excellence in the delivery of health services and helps ensure patient safety and optimal outcomes.
 Sound quality principles and frameworks are required to support and guide doctors in their work and decision making.

 The pursuit of quality therefore underpins the NZMA’s advocacy and all sector developments are critically examined through a quality lens.

 The NZMA supports the development of quality measures in health but has some concerns regarding hard indicators both in respect of their strength as quality markers and the risk that indicators will transition from useful measures to inform safety and quality improvement initiatives, to drivers of process and that sensible care decisions and patient outcomes will become secondary to meeting the target.